LaunchCode-Education-Archived/cs50x-live/how-to-take-this-class/README.md

 There will also be **Q&A** during class sessions.
 The course instructor will answer questions from students that are related to that week’s topics.
 This time is meant to address general problems that can help most students, and is not intended to be used to solve specific student problems.

 Every class session will also have time dedicated to **office hours**.
 This is unstructured time where students should work on the week’s assignment.
-Mentors, TFs, and instructors will be available to answer specific questions.
+Mentors, teaching fellows (TFs), and instructors will be available to answer specific questions.

 The typical class structure within a Module is to have studio and Q&A for the first two classes, and office hours for the third class (and fun for all 3!).